TomasRacil/WanderPlan/README.md

     *   **[NEW] Lazy Distillation ⚗️**: Optimally processes attachments by extracting and caching text only once, reducing token usage on subsequent requests.
     *   **[NEW] AI Change Review System**: Preview, accept, or reject AI-generated suggestions before they are applied.
     *   **[NEW] AI Modes**: Choose between "Add New", "Update Existing", "Fill Gaps", or "Remove Duplicates" for precise control.
+    *   **[NEW] Document Context Expansion**: AI now considers the *entire* document library for every request, allowing it to "link" information from unreferenced files.
+    *   **[NEW] Specialized Extraction**: Forceful instructions and schema enforcements ensure attachment IDs are linked to items created from them.
     *   **Context Aware**: Analyzes existing trip data (dates, style, current items) to provide relevant suggestions.
     *   **Garbage Collection**: Automatically cleans up AI-extracted context when attachments are deleted to keep memory fresh.
 *   **Smart Checklists**: